Security-Onion-Solutions/securityonion-docs/kibana.rst

 PCAP/Cases
 ~~~~~~~~~~

-Starting in Security Onion 2.3.100, the ``_id`` field has a hyperlink which is labeled as ``Hunt and optionally pivot to PCAP/Cases``.
+The ``_id`` field has a hyperlink which is labeled as ``Hunt and optionally pivot to PCAP/Cases``.
 Clicking this hyperlink takes you to :ref:`hunt` and searches for that particular record.
 From :ref:`hunt`, you can then escalate the event to :ref:`cases` or pivot to full packet capture via our :ref:`pcap` interface (assuming it's a network event).
 You can usually find the ``_id`` field as the rightmost column in the log panels at the bottom of the dashboards.

 .. image:: images/kibana-log-panel-hunt.png
   :target: _images/kibana-log-panel-hunt.png